 - C. Nothing in this Rule shall preclude the CRMC from initiating an enforcement action in the event of any failure to undertake exempt activities in accordance with the requirements and conditions set forth herein. - D. The following general restrictions apply to all activities performed under this Rule: - 1) Exempted activities do not obviate the need to obtain other applicable federal, state, or local permits, approvals, or authorizations required by law; - 2) Any structure or fill exempt under this Rule shall be properly maintained to ensure public safety, and to protect wetland functions and values; - 3) Best management practices for erosion and sediment controls must be used and maintained in effective operating condition during the activity, and all exposed soil and other fills must be permanently stabilized at the earliest possible date.
-(For guidance see See Rhode Island Soil Erosion and Sediment Control Handbook and the latest version of the Rhode Island Stormwater Design and Installation Standards Manual for design guidance and additional requirements,); - 4) No activity exempted herein may jeopardize the continued existence of a rare wetland type, or a rare species; likewise, no activity exempted herein may destroy or adversely modify the critical habitat of such species; - 5) Following the limited activity, all equipment used in installation or maintenance activities shall be removed from any wetland, area(s) of land within fifty (50) feet, riverbanks, and flood plains; and - 6) All wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains functions and values must be protected to the maximum extent possible so as to prevent pollutants, sediment, direct discharge of stormwater runoff, or any material foreign to a wetland or hazardous to life, from entering any wetland, area(s) of land within fifty (50) feet, riverbanks, and flood plains. - 1)E. Activities exempt in accordance with this Rule are not exempt from any applicable requirements contained in the Rhode Island Coastal Resources Program, including any applicable SAMP.
+See Rhode Island Soil Erosion and Sediment Control Handbook and the latest version of the Rhode Island Stormwater Design and Installation Standards Manual for design guidance and additional requirements;

+- 4) No activity exempted herein may jeopardize the continued existence of a rare wetland type, or a rare species; likewise, no activity exempted herein may destroy or adversely modify the critical habitat of such species; - 5) Following the limited activity, all equipment used in installation or maintenance activities shall be removed from any wetland; and - 6) All wetland functions and values must be protected to the maximum extent possible so as to prevent pollutants, sediment, direct discharge of stormwater runoff, or any material foreign to a wetland or hazardous to life, from entering any wetland. - E. Activities exempt in accordance with this Rule are not exempt from any applicable requirements contained in the Rhode Island Coastal Resources Program, including any applicable SAMP.